MoofireX/Compuco-AI/README.md

 ---

 ### 🪲 Bugs (‼️: Major, ❗: Minor)
- - **‼️ Ouput doesn't show, so no evidence that "Run" button works.**
+ - **‼️ Ouput doesn't show, so no evidence that running automation in-app works.**

 ## ✨ Features